All Episodes

 And I think that's really what's going wrong with this issue.

-I don't think I think it's that it causes people to not look at the benefits of fossil fuels to distort climate science in a way that makes climate impact seem apocalyptic when they're not.
+I don't think, I think it's that it causes people to not look at the benefits of fossil fuels to distort climate science in a way that makes climate impact seem apocalyptic when they're not.

 It's an appeal to authority, right?

-Like only if you're a scientist can you have a valid argument about this subject.
+Like, only if you're a scientist can you have a valid argument about this subject?

-I mean, there's I've gotten a lot worse um ad hominems, but uh my number one thing is just what I care about is I just I don't like it when people ignore the arguments, and then I especially, as I indicated earlier, I don't like when my arguments are misrepresented because both of those lead to people not seeing what I have to say.
+And then I especially, as I indicated earlier, I don't like when my arguments are misrepresented because both of those lead to people not seeing what I have to say.

-I mean, the the When it's ignored, and when I mean no one has to pay attention to anything, but like if you're uh, you know, say I had this experience with the Washington Post, which people can look up where they tried to cancel me before the book came out, this insane thing, unfortunately, I turned the tables really well against them.
+I mean, the, the, when it's ignored, and when I mean, no one has to pay attention to anything, but like if you're, you know, say I had this experience with the Washington Post, which people can look up where they tried to cancel me before the book came out, this insane thing.

-So if you search like Alex Epstein, Washington Post, you can find these videos that I did and this this kind of thing.
+So if you search like Alex Epstein, Washington Post, you can find these videos that I did and this kind of thing.

-But the main thing was like we sent them a book and they try to run a hit piece on me.
+But the main thing was like, we sent them a book and they try to run a hit piece on me.

-Like they should review this book.
+Like, they should review this book.

-I advise a lot of elected officials, I reach a lot of people.
+I reach a lot of people.

-I already had one huge best-selling book, uh Moral Case for Fossil Fields, and this one's selling way better than that one.
+I already had one huge best-selling book, Moral Case for Fossil Fields, and this one's selling way better than that one.

-And and not that they knew that at the time, but like they're not New York Times, uh, Washington Post, like these guys, they're either ignoring it or they're trying to say, or other people are trying to say nothing to see here.
+And not that they knew that at the time, but like they're not New York Times, Washington Post, like these guys, they're either ignoring it or they're trying to say, or other people are trying to say nothing to see here.

-Well, they they know their audience doesn't want you to be right.
+They know their audience doesn't want you to be right.

 Yeah, and that's that's sad.

-You should never be in that psychological position where you need something not to be right, and it's it's part of the challenge when you're when you're in a field, like if it's a peer of mine or someone, like I think people just need to be very self-aware when they're reviewing other stuff that's that's competitive with them.
+Like if it's a peer of mine or someone, like I think people just need to be very self-aware when they're reviewing other stuff that's that's competitive with them.

 You really want to give things the benefit of the doubt.

-You really want to in particular, you really want to summarize arguments super super accurately, because anyone thoughtful is gonna say, like, like if I'm reviewing somebody that I disagree with 50%, people are gonna say, well, yeah, there's uh there's a temptation for Alex to be unfair to this person because this person is challenging his status in the field.
+Because anyone thoughtful is going to say, like, if I'm reviewing somebody that I disagree with 50%, people are going to say, well, yeah, there's a temptation for Alex to be unfair to this person because this person is challenging his status in the field.

-Now I would like to think, well, if they're right, then I'll change my view because I want to be right.
+Now, I would like to think, well, if they're right, then I'll change my view because I want to be right.

-I I don't want to, I don't want to just think I'm right, I want to actually be right.
+I don't want to, I don't want to just think I'm right.

-But I think there's just there's a big tendency when people are in the same field, either to do what they call PAL review, which is just you know, you just affirm what your allies say, or to just straw man your opponents.
+But I think there's just, there's a big tendency when people are in the same field either to do what they call PAL review, which is just, you know, you just affirm what your allies say or to just straw man your opponents.

 What do you like about Twitter versus the others?